-These rides are for experienced riders who can appreciate the thrill of riding a forward going Arab or Barb Arabian across the wide open desert.
+These rides are for experienced riders who can enjoy riding a forward-going Arab or Barb Arabian across the wide-open desert.
 There are many canters and gallops on offer, whichever itinerary you choose.

 Rides do not run in the summer months as it is too hot.
 Oct/Nov and Feb-Apr temperatures are generally warm and pleasant (c.
-20-35C), whilst Nov-Mar is cooler (12-25C).
-In mid winter the mornings and evenings can be cold but temperatures are warm during the day.
+20-35C), whilst Nov-Feb is cooler (12-25C).
+Mid-winter, the mornings and evenings can be cold, often dropping below 0C overnight, but temperatures are warm during the day.

-For those who wish for a remote camping ride, the Desert Cavalcade takes you through the oasis filled Draa Valley, camping each night amongst the dunes or palm groves.
-If you prefer a comfortable hostel and shower each night, then the Horses, Dunes and Nomads ride offers just that.
+For those who wish for a remote camping ride, the Desert Ride takes you through the oasis-filled Draa Valley, camping each night amongst the dunes or palm groves.
+If you prefer a comfortable bed and shower each night, then the Horses, Dunes and Nomads ride offers just that.

 This destination has been visited by Far & Ride team member Natalie who will be happy to answer any questions you might have.